Katsugachi/Maintenance/README.md

 # Maintenance
 doing some maintenance on hollow knight hah!
-Fixed all cutscenes, sounds and dreamers.
+Fix all sounds and dreamers.
 Hopefully.

 ## Run At Ultra Fast Speed Locally On 4K 120FPS
 Open CMD Prompt <br>